deis/postgres/README.md

-# Deis Postgres v2
+# Deis Postgres

-Deis (pronounced DAY-iss) is an open source PaaS that makes it easy to deploy and manage applications on your own servers.
-Deis builds on [Kubernetes](http://kubernetes.io/) to provide a lightweight, easy and secure way to deploy your code to production.

-For more information about the Deis workflow, please visit the main project page at https://github.com/deis/workflow.
+This component is a PostgreSQL database for use in Kubernetes.
+It builds on the official [postgres](https://registry.hub.docker.com/_/postgres/) Docker image.
+While it's intended for use inside of the Deis Workflow open source [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service), it's flexible enough to be used as a standalone pod on any Kubernetes cluster or even as a standalone Docker container.

 ## Beta Status

 This Deis component is currently in beta status, and we welcome your input!
 If you have feedback, please submit an [issue][issues].
 If you'd like to participate in development, please read the "Development" section below and submit a [pull request][prs].

-# About

-This component is a PostgreSQL database for use in Kubernetes.
-It builds on the official [postgres](https://registry.hub.docker.com/_/postgres/) Docker image.
-While it's intended for use inside of the Deis open source [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service), it's flexible enough to be used as a standalone pod on any Kubernetes cluster or even as a standalone Docker container.

 # Development